aimms/function-reference/elementary-computational-operations/financial-functions/securities/securitymaturityaccruedinterest.rst

         positive real number.

     *CouponRate*
-        The annual interest rate of the security as a percentage of the par value. *CouponRate* must be a nonnegative real number.
+        The annual interest rate of the security as a fraction of the par value. *CouponRate* must be a nonnegative real number.

     *Basis*